Danelo Cavalcante: Security lapse let killer 'crab walk' out of US prison

 Officials say razor wire was installed after the previous escape, but that it was clearly not effective.

-The Chester County Prison acting warden said at a news conference that the prison had hired security consultants after the 19 May escape of Igor Bolte, who previously told police that he had relied on his knowledge of rock climbing to escape.
+The Chester County Prison acting warden said at a news conference that the prison had hired security consultants after the 19 May escape of Igor Bolte, who told police that he had relied on his knowledge of rock climbing to escape.

 The consultants had "identified an insufficiency", said Acting Warden Howard Holland, and razor wire was installed to keep other inmates from using the same exit route.